SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Harmonic Maass forms

 One sees that $f(\tau)$ naturally decomposes into two summands, its {\it holomorphic part}

 and its {\it non-holomorphic part}

-\begin{remark} A harmonic weak Maass form with trivial non-holomorphic part is a weakly holomorphic modular form. \end{remark}

-Harmonic weak Maass forms are related to classical modular forms thanks to the properties of differential operators.
+\begin{remark} A harmonic weak Maass form with trivial non-holomorphic part is a weakly holomorphic modular form. \end{remark} Harmonic weak Maass forms are related to classical modular forms thanks to the properties of differential operators.
 One nontrivial relationship depends on the differential operator

 This operator relates $H_{1/2}(N)$ with $S_{3/2}(N)$, the space of weight 3/2 cusp forms on $\Gamma_1(N)$.
-The following lemma\footnote{The formula for $\xi_{1/2}(f)$ corrects a typographical error in \cite{BF}.}, which is a straightforward refinement of a proposition of Bruinier and Funke (see Proposition 3.2 of \cite{BF}), plays a central role.
+The following lemma\footnote{The formula for $\xi_{1/2}(f)$ corrects a typographical error in \cite{BF}.}, which is a straightforward refinement of a proposition of Bruinier and Funke (see Proposition 3.2 of \cite{BF}), plays a central role. \begin{lemma} If $f\in H_{1/2}(N)$, then